warkiz/IndicatorSeekBar/README_EN.md

 ```

 ### 3.7 customized texts below tick
-When the seekabr type is `DISCRETE_TICKS_TEXTS` , you can custom the texts below tick by an array, and the array's length should equals ticks num.
+When the SeekBar type is `DISCRETE_TICKS_TEXTS` , you can custom the texts below tick by an array, and the array's length should equals ticks num.
 ```xml
 <com.warkiz.widget.IndicatorSeekBar
     app:isb_text_array="@array/texts_below_tick_length_5"
     app:isb_tick_num="5" // normally , array length should equals tick num.
     .../>
 ```
-Also, you can use the attr: isb_tick_size to change the drawable' size , limited in 30 dp, default 8dp. if the drawable less than 30dp, will show in raw size

 ```Java
 or